kai4man/Anbernic-H700-RG-xx-StockOS-Modification/Modify_System_Tools/README.md

-# Anbernic System Tools - User Manual
+# Anbernic Modify System Tools - User Manual

 ## Overview
-Anbernic System Tools is a utility application designed for Anbernic handheld gaming devices that provides system management, backup/restore functionality, and various customization options.
+Modify System Tools is a utility application designed for Anbernic handheld gaming devices that provides system management, backup/restore functionality, and various customization options.
 The application features a graphical interface optimized for handheld devices.

 ## Supported Devices
 The application supports the following Anbernic models: